San Fernando Valley: Demographics

 As of 2023 the population of the San Fernando Valley was 1,815,801, of which 42 percent were Hispanic or Latino, 39 percent were non-Hispanic white, 11 percent were Asian, 4 percent were African Americans, 4 percent were two or more races and 1 percent other.
+With an area of 260 mi^{2}, it has a population density of about 6,900/mi^{2}, about 1/3 the density of the country of Singapore.

 The largest city located entirely in the valley is Burbank, with over 107,000 residents.
 The most populous districts of Los Angeles in the Valley are Van Nuys and Pacoima, which like the city of Burbank have more than 100,000 residents each.
 Despite the San Fernando Valley's reputation for sprawling, low-density development, the valley communities of Panorama City, North Hollywood, Van Nuys, Reseda, Canoga Park, and Northridge, all in Los Angeles, have numerous apartment complexes and contain some of the densest census tracts in Los Angeles.

 The San Fernando Valley has a significant population below the poverty level.
 About 30 percent of Valley households in 2009 earned less than $35,000 a year, including 10 percent who made less than $15,000 a year.

 The Pacoima district, once considered the hub of suburban blight and of having the highest poverty rate, is no longer such.
 Other San Fernando Valley neighborhoods such as North Hollywood, Panorama City, and Arleta now have poverty rates which are higher.

 In general, the areas with lower poverty rates have become fewer and more scattered, while many of the now affluent communities have become compartmented, having their own private, planned and gated communities.
 Many of these tend to be on or near the borders of the Valley in the foothill regions.

 According to Mapping L.A., Mexican and Salvadoran were the most common ancestries in San Fernando Valley in 2000.
 Mexico and El Salvador were the most common foreign places of birth.